birdhalfbaked/us-investment-tracker/README.md

 ![deepresearch example](./docs/deep-research.png)

+### Prompt

+deep research prompt

+    Do research on the latest for data pertaining to the companies listed to update the json. amounts are in thousands of USD

+followup to update JSON

+    take the learnings and put them into the same json format.
+The only statuses allowed are already in the original payload

 ## Notes

 - **Investment and Progress**: The `investment` field represents the total committed amount, while `progress` reflects the actual amount invested (realized investment).
 For example, a $500 billion commitment with $100 billion realized is represented as `investment: 500000000` and `progress: 100000000`.